FoxOfFire/IsoCardWar/CONTRIBUTING.md

 ### Tools

-You can use tools to comform to the rules mentioned above with the floowing tools:
+You can use tools to conform to the rules mentioned above with the flowing tools:

 - black
 - isort